MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/11/devtools.md

 *  Highlight the entire text and copy it.
 *  Store the value as global variable, as applicable, and copy it from the DevTools **Console**.

 To copy the property value to your clipboard, see [Copy formatted response JSON to the clipboard](../../../network/reference.md#copy-formatted-response-json-to-the-clipboard) in _Network features reference_.
-For the history of this feature in the Chromium open-source project, see Issue [1132084](https://crbug.com/1132084).

 Copying a property value in DevTools: